-- 1. recognise clinical deterioration or acutely unwell patients - 2. respond by initiating immediate management, including basic life support if required - 3. seek appropriate assistance, including following the local process for escalation of care - 4. communicate critical information in a concise, accurate and timely manner to facilitate decision making - 5. actively anticipate additional requirements - 6. lead the resuscitation initially, and involve other necessary services, such as intensive care or retrieval services
+- 1. recognise clinical deterioration or acutely unwell patients - 2. respond by initiating immediate management, including basic life support if required - 3. seek appropriate assistance, including following the local process for escalation of care - 4. communicate critical information in a concise, accurate and timely manner to facilitate decision making - 5. lead the resuscitation initially, and involve other necessary services, such as intensive care or retrieval services